 In 2018, the committee published separate guidelines for the use of animals in research: Ethical Guidelines for the Use of Animals in Research.

 In 2019 it published an opinion on research ethics and artificial intelligence.

 Terms of reference for the National Committee for Research Ethics in Science and Technology

-As laid down by the Ministry of Education and Research on the 25th of June 2007.
-In addition, The act on the organization of research ethical work (The Research Ethics Act – Forskningsetikkloven) applies, with appurtenant provisions.
+The committee is appointed in accordance with the act on the organization of research ethical work (The Research Ethics Act – Forskningsetikkloven), with appurtenant provisions.

 Øyvind Mikkelsen (chair)

 Lise Øvreås (vice chair)

 Ketil Skogen (co-opted)